Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Axions as ultra high energy cosmic rays.

-For each point $(l,b)$ on the sky, one can determine 2 functions, $p(l,b)$ which is the photon-axion conversion probability integrated along that line of sight within the galaxy and $A(l,b)$ which is the effective HiRes stereo exposure in the same direction.
-The latter direction-dependent exposure is determined as described in Ref.~\cite{GTTT:HiRes}, based on the distribution of HiRes Monte-Carlo events in the zenith and azimuth angles and sidereal time.

-We use the list of correlated BL Lacs from \cite{GTTT:HiRes} and compare their distribution with respect to axion conversion probability with the full sample of 156 BL Lacs studied in \cite{GTTT:HiRes,HiRes:BL}.
-The correlated events are plotted, together with the exposure, in the left panel of Fig. \ref{compare}.
-One sees that they do not appear to follow exactly the expected random distribution (they would be more likely to turn up in the most densely shaded region if the distribution of sources was isotropic).
-On the other hand, in the right panel of Fig. \ref{compare} we plot the expected distribution for the axion scenario which is proportional to the product $p*A$ and notice that the agreement at least appears to be better.

-To quantify these suspicions, we use the method recently becoming popular in tests of global anisotropy of UHECR arrival directions \cite{AugerComment,WaxmanKashti,TinyakovKoers}.
-For each BL Lac with coordinates $(l_i,b_i)$ we calculate $f_i=p(l_i,b_i)A(l_i,b_i)$ and $A_i=A(l_i,b_i)$.
-Then we compare, by means of the Kolmogorov-Smirnov test, the distributions of these $A_i$ for BL Lacs which are correlated with cosmic rays and for all BL Lacs, correlated or not.
+One sees that they do not appear to follow exactly the expected random distribution (they would be more likely to turn up in the most densely shaded region if the distribution was isotropic).
+To quantify these suspicions, we use the method recently becoming popular in tests of global anisotropy of UHECR arrival directions \cite{AugerComment, WaxmanKashti, TinyakovKoers}.
+For each BL Lac with coordinates $(l_i,b_i)$ we calculate the value of the experimental exposure towards this point of the sky, $A_i=A(l_i,b_i)$.
+Then we compare, by means of the Kolmogorov-Smirnov test, the distributions of these $A_i$ for BL Lacs which are correlated with cosmic rays and for all BL Lacs, correlated or not\footnote{We use the full BL Lac sample instead of simulated isotropic samples to account for non-uniform distribution of BL Lacs in the catalog. }.
 The test gives a probability of 0.024 that the two distributions of $A_i$ are realizations of the same distribution, thus disfavoring the idea that correlated events come from random/isotropic regions on the sky.
-On the other hand, if we compare the distributions of $f_i$ for the two data sets, the probability is 0.168, which means the distributions are compatible.
-We use the full BL Lac sample instead of simulated isotropic samples to account for non-uniform distribution of BL Lacs in the catalog.

-We have shown therefore that there does indeed appear to be a correlation between the arrival directions of neutral ultra high energy cosmic rays and regions of high axion-photon mixing probability.
-Before making any conclusions it is possible to list some other implications if such an effect turns out to be true.
+Though it is not possible to judge, without a quantitative model of magnetic fields outside the Galaxy, whether the non-uniformity is related to the field structure at the Megaparsec scale, it is tempting to note that a similar deviation from isotropy would be expected in our weak-IGMF scenarios (cases 1 and 3).